• HOME

 woman looking at san pedro volcano from atop indian nose mountain summit

-Hiking up to Indian’s Nose from San Juan La Laguna is a fun and rewarding thing to do.
+Hiking up to El Rostro Maya (formerly ‘Indian Nose hike’) from San Juan La Laguna is a fun and rewarding thing to do.
 That is if you’re up to the challenge!

-The hike up to the Indian Nose summit starts off the same as the mini-hike up to Mirador de la Cruz.
-You’ll first pay the Q10 to enter the park and climb up the colorful stairs toward the cross.
+The trek to the Rostro Maya summit starts off the same as the mini-hike up to Mirador de la Cruz.
+You’ll first pay the Q30 to enter the park and climb up the colorful stairs toward the cross.

-But to continue up the mountain to reach the nose, you’ll swing a left at the top of the stairs where it forks.
+To continue up the mountain and reach the nose, you’ll swing a left at the top of the stairs where it forks.
 From this point, it takes around 2 hours to reach the top.

 indian nose hike from san juan la laguna